willem-vanheemstrasystems/openshift-basic-walkthrough/README.md

 2. Click the ***[ Browse ]*** tab, then click ***[ Routes ]***.
 3. Click the host name to open your application in a browser new tab.

+If on the web page, at 'Request information, Page view count': is states ***No database configured***, do the following:

+# Configuring the MongoDB Database

+more ...

 # Pushing a Code Change

 more ...